 Day 1: Arrival to Vienna

 It is recommended to arrive early.
-This metropolis on the Danube has plenty to offer and it is worth to stay there for a longer time.
-Enjoy a cup of coffee and the typical Vienna cake "Sachertorte" in one of the numerous coffee houses or treat yourself to a roundtrip with the horse-drawn cab "Fiaker".
+This metropolis on the Danube has plenty to offer and it is worth it to stay extra time.
+Enjoy a cup of coffee and the typical Vienna cake "Sachertorte" in one of the numerous coffee houses, or treat yourself to a small trip with the horse-drawn cab "Fiaker."

 Day 2: Vienna – Bratislava (42 miles/68 km)

 The first distance of your bike trip guides you through the national park Donau-Auen.
 There you will get to know the diversity of the flora and fauna as well as the manifold types of landscape.
-You pass the castle Orth and the village Eckertsau and reach Bad Deutsch Altenburg.
+You pass the castle Orth and the village Eckertsau to eventually reach Bad Deutsch Altenburg.
 There you can make an excursion on the Roman bike trail (Römerweg) to Carnuntum.
 The archaeological park is regarded as one of the most significant archaeological sites in Austria.
-After Hainburg you reach the border to Slovakia and it´s capital city Bratislava that is your next overnight stay.
+After Hainburg you reach the border to Slovakia and it's capital city Bratislava that is your next overnight stay.

 Day 3: Bratislava – Mosonmagyaróvár (28 miles/44 km)